They Are Billions: Gameplay

 They Are Billions pits the player in a randomly generated steampunk themed, zombie-infested world.
 The player's goal is to build a base to protect themselves, by planning the layout and defenses, exploring the map, collecting resources and expanding while fighting the local zombie population at the same time.
 Infected villages, called Villages of Doom, can be pillaged for resources, although a backlash of zombie swarms can result.
 There are eight resources that the player must manage: gold, food, workers, wood, stone, iron, oil, and energy.
 Structures and units, many of different variations and following a tech-tree, will require different materials to be made.
 Zombies will attack the player's base at random intervals in small numbers, and larger hordes will appear at set times over the course of gameplay, culminating in a very large "final horde".
 The player must keep zombies from breaching base defenses and infecting non-defensive structures, especially in tight or overdeveloped areas where a domino effect outbreak can occur.
-Much like the player has access to different unit types, zombie types are also varied, ranging between slow, decrepit ones, extremely fast zombies called "Harpies", highly-resistant ones known as "Butchers" and others, including a massive "infected giant" that has high health, speed, and damage that is also highlighted on a minimap, requiring the player to not only have a strong defensive perimeter (with walls, turrets, towers and traps), but also adapt tactics accordingly.
+Much like the player has access to different unit types, zombie types are also varied, ranging between slow, decrepit ones, extremely fast zombies called "Harpies", highly-resistant ones known as "Chubbies" and others, including a massive "Infected Giant" that has high health, speed, and damage that is also highlighted on a minimap, requiring the player to not only have a strong defensive perimeter (with walls, turrets, towers and traps), but also adapt tactics accordingly.
 While it is a real-time strategy game, players can pause at any time in order to plan future actions and give simultaneous orders.